angular/protractor/README.md

 Compatibility
 -------------

 Protractor 4 is compatible with nodejs v4 and newer.
+If you absolutely need to use nodjs at 0.12, use Protractor@2.

-When using nodejs v0.12, use protractor 2 (`npm install -g protractor@2`).
+Protractor work with Angular versions greater than 1.0.6/1.1.4, and is compatible with Angular 2 applications.
+Note that for Angular 2 apps, the `binding` and `model` locators are not supported.
+We recommend using `by.css`.

 Getting Started
 ---------------